mayuki/Chell/README.md

 await Run($"mkdir {newDirs}"); // equivalent to `mkdir foo bar "my app" "your;app"`
 ```

-You can also pass the execution options (`ProcessTaskOptions`) to Run method.
+You can also pass an execution options (`ProcessTaskOptions`) to Run method.

 ```csharp
 await Run($"ping -t localhost", new ProcessTaskOptions(